 Co-signers lend their names and good credit histories to the primary borrower, usually when the other borrower cannot obtain credit on his or her own.
-A parent may co-sign for a child who does not yet have a credit history.
+For example, a parent may co-sign for a child who does not yet have a credit history.
 Or, someone may be asked to co-sign by a friend or relative whose credit is tarnished, has negative marks in their credit history, or a low credit score.

-Co-signing a loan does not mean serving as a character reference for someone else.
+Co-signing a loan does not mean that you are serving as a character reference for someone else.
 Here’s what you should know before you co-sign a loan.

 When you agree to co-sign on a loan, you are liable for payment of the loan.
 You risk having to repay any missed payments immediately, or having to pay the full loan balance if your co-borrower defaults.

-If the borrower defaults on the loan, the lender can use the same collection methods against the co-signer, such as demanding repayment of the entire loan, filing a lawsuit, and garnishing bank accounts after a judgment.
+If the co-borrower defaults on the loan, the lender can use the same collection methods against the co-signer, such as demanding repayment of the entire loan, filing a lawsuit, and garnishing bank accounts after a judgment.

 Credit scores may be impacted negatively by any late payments or defaults by either co-borrower.
 If the primary borrower dies, loses a job, goes through divorce, files bankruptcy, or otherwise fails to make payments, all responsibility for meeting the terms of the account generally transfers to the co-signer.

 In some cases, the person who thought they were merely a co-borrower or guarantor was really listed in auto finance documents as the primary borrower.
-Be aware that if your co-borrower is primarily responsible for timely monthly payments, your credit score could suffer if he or she pays late, even if the lender did not give you a timely notification of the missed payment.
+Be aware that if your co-borrower is primarily irresponsible for timely monthly payments, your credit score could suffer if he or she pays late, even if the lender did not give you a timely notification of the missed payment.

 You Could Be Sued if Payments Aren’t Made